Skip to main content

 local-platform

-mcp-ad2klitc.f52190f9 <- copy name of ControlPlane
+mcp-ad2klitc.f52190f9 <- your ControlPlane cluster

-kind export kubeconfig --name <name of ControlPlane>
+kind export kubeconfig --name "$CONTROLPLANE_CLUSTER"

 Apply to ControlPlane Cluster